 If your audio source is on a different device, you can use standard speech-to-text apps on your phone to transcribe the audio.
 Speechnotes is a highly rated Android app which does a pretty decent transcription.
 This method is absolutely free and gives nearly accurate results for audio files.
 However, you can only take notes separately and can’t transcribe the results into the audio or video source.

 Converting audio to text is still a manual job in the music industry, and studios hire professional transcribers for accurate results.
-YouTubers usually add subtitles and captions on a video-editing software such as LightRoom.
+YouTubers usually add subtitles and captions on a video-editing software.
 However, the above solutions enable a degree of automation.
 The results will vary from one app to another.
 100 percent accuracy is not possible with any solution, but InqScribe does give good results.

 Are you aware of any other solutions that give professional quality audio to text conversion results?